94 Harley Street

 We use powerful air filters and negative air ionizers to ensure that the patient inhales only clean air.

-We ensure that our patient always stay in control of his experience.
+We ensure that our patient always stay in control of his/her experience.

 We play the patient's more favoured music during the treatment as it helps to relax the patient.

-We endeavour and usually succeed in treating the patient's dental fear complex and other related phobias.
+We endeavour, and usually succeed, in treating the patient's dental fear complex.

 Our work atmosphere is nearly always a happy and joyous one.
 We love our dentistry, we love our patients and we are extremely happy with our patients' friendship.

 We believe that, if the patient does not enjoy his dental visit, then we must have been doing something wrong somewhere.
 We always endeavour to improve our services to our patients.